tsackton/taelgar/Gazetteer/The Central Highlands Region/~CentralMountains~.md

 %%
 Brainstorming name ideas

+I like Labkhan or Labkar in dwarvish and the Sentinels/Citadel Range/ some variant for English - Mike

 Many large/prominent mountain chains in real world have some derivation around "White" or "Snowy"(e.g. alps, Himalayas).

 If we take a Deno'qai perspective, this could be something like: